 - Try not to schedule your first visit in the last appointment of the day or if you do, make sure to come early to fill out paper work.

 Wear loose clothing that can go above your knees and elbows.
-I don't always treat into an area of pain, but it's good to have that option.
-So, if possible, wear clothing that helps me have access to it.
-For example, if you have issues with your shoulders, please wear a tank top or a very, very loose shirt so that I can get to your shoulder.
+If possible wear clothing that helps your acupuncturist have access to your area of pain.
+For example, if you have issues with your shoulders, please wear a tank top, a button up shirt or a very, very loose shirt so that we can get to your shoulder.
 If you have upper back pain, where a button up shirt and put it on backwards before you lie down on the table, for example.
 If you have knee pain, wear loose fitting pants that come above your knee.

 - working out at the gym